 Around the same time, I had an additional experience with security on a cruise ship.
-I always set off the alarm.
+I always set off the alarm when we docked in ports.
 On the ship, there were no TSA personnel and all security personnel were crewmembers of the ship.

 I had to tell them each time that I had a knee replacement.
 After setting off the alarm they used a wand on me and sent me on my way except on one occasion when the crewmember started feeling and squeezing the area around my knee.

 I complained and received an apology from the crewmember in charge.
 The crew members obviously lacked training, as this was not their primary job.
 All in all, my security experiences were positive and were without undue delay.

 I was fortunate to receive a TSA Pre-approval for security for both of my flights.
 It was not comfortable for me to stand for long periods of time and the TSA Pre-approval allowed me to avoid long lines.